govindkotalwar8/Application-Deployment-with-Reverse-Proxy-on-AWS/README.md

 1. Open the proxy EC2 public IP in a browser
 2. Fill out the registration form
 3. Submit the form
-4. Verify the data in the database using MySQL client
+4. Verify data in the database using MySQL client

 ---